MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 See [Test keyboard support using the Source Order Viewer](../../../accessibility/test-tab-key-source-order-viewer.md).

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1094406](https://crbug.com/1094406).
+To review the history of this feature in the Chromium open-source project, see Issue [1094406](https://crbug.com/1094406).

 <!-- ====================================================================== -->